Macrocytosis refers to red blood cells which are larger than normal. It does not cause any symptoms itself.

 Further reading and references

-Anaemia - B12 and folate deficiency; NICE CKS, April 2018 (UK access only)
+Anaemia - iron deficiency; NICE CKS, November 2021 (UK access only)